AllQuietApp/terraform-provider-allquiet/docs/resources/team_escalations.md

 Required:

-- `repeats` (String) The rotation will repeat on the given interval
+- `repeats` (String) The rotation will repeat on the given interval.
+Possible values are: daily, weekly, biweekly, monthly, custom

 Optional:

+- `auto_rotation_size` (Number) The size of the rotation
 - `custom_repeat_unit` (String) In what interval unit the rotation should repeat.
-Needs to be set if 'repeats' is 'custom'
+Needs to be set if 'repeats' is 'custom'.
+Possible values are: months, weeks, days, hours
 - `custom_repeat_value` (Number) How often the rotation should repeat.
 Needs to be set if 'repeats' is 'custom'
 - `effective_from` (String) If sets, the rotation will be effective from the given date in ISO 8601 format
+- `rotation_mode` (String) The mode of the rotation.
+Possible values are: explicit, auto
 - `starts_on_date_of_month` (Number) If set, starts on date of the month.
 Needs to be set if 'repeats' is 'monthly'
 - `starts_on_day_of_week` (String) Starts on day of the week.
 Needs to be set if 'repeats' is not 'monthly'.
 Possible values are: sun, mon, tue, wed, thu, fri, sat
 - `starts_on_time` (String) If set, starts on time of day.
 Needs to be set if 'repeats' is 'custom' and 'custom_repeat_unit' is 'hours'.
 Format: HH:mm